 This section discusses establishing an internal complaint and resolution process for government departments and other organizations.
-If you are an individual looking to make a complaint, please visit our Making a Complaint section instead.
+If you are an individual looking to make a complaint, please visit our Complaints page instead.

 Your organization must decide what type of complaints it will accept.
 Will there be limits on the nature of the complaints you will review?
 If so, these limits must be identified in the written material you provide to the public in order to ensure that complainants have appropriate and realistic expectations of your process.
 For example, some agencies do not have the legal authority to reconsider the merits of the decisions they have made.
 However, these agencies can consider and respond to complaints about other aspects of service delivery, such as delay or rudeness.
 A description of any statutory appeal or other review options that may be available should also be provided in your written material.